j-velasco/tf-webhooks-demo/README.md

-# Typeform webhook demo with Slack
+# Typeform webhooks demo

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-We'll create a basic typeform integration with Slack, for that we'll create a typeform to suggest readings and post the suggestion in a Slack channel
+We'll walk though Typeform's webhooks, and for that we'll create a basic typeform integration with Slack.
+The integration consist on a typeform to suggest readings and post those suggestions in a Slack channel.

-## Step 1
+## Create a typeform

 Create a typeform with the following blocks: